Pipeline Rule Logic

 • Variable assignments

 Function calls look exactly like they do in conditions.
-All functions, including those which do not return a value, may be used in the then clause.
+All functions, including those that do not return a value, may be used in the then clause.

 Copy